 People experiencing a UC flare-up often best tolerate cooked, grilled, or steamed vegetables.
 These preparation methods help break down the insoluble fiber, which is hard to digest in raw vegetables.

-A well-balanced diet is important for everyone.
+A balanced diet is important for everyone.
 Eating nutritious foods is especially critical when you have UC.
 Ulcerative colitis can affect how well your body absorbs vitamins and minerals.

 Some vegetables are more likely to cause UC symptoms than others.
 The more colorful the vegetables you choose, the more nutrition you’ll get.
 Try different vegetables and cooking methods to see which ones bother you and which ones you can tolerate.